 Your grass craves periodic feedings, and it is best to meet this nutritional need by fertilizing lawns with "slow-release" products.
 You can find such products at local home improvement stores, such as Lowe's and Home Depot.

 Because these products release their nutrients over time, rather than all at once, feeding your grass with them allows the grass to "eat" at its own leisure.
-As nutrients are released, the root system fills in any bare patches, depriving the seeds of common lawn weeds of a place to germinate.
+As nutrients are released, the root system fills in any bare patches, which deprives the seeds of common lawn weeds a place to germinate.

 - In July or August, apply "Scotts Super Turf Builder with SummerGuard."
 This fertilizer is billed by Scotts as a product that "strengthens and summer-proofs your grass" while "combating a spectrum of harsh seasonal threats like insects, heat, and drought."
 Another way to fight drought is to grow tall fescue grass, which is drought-tolerant.

-- Finally, Scotts winterizing fertilizer should be applied in fall.
-Fertilizing lawns with this and similar products will not only prepare grass for winter but also give you a head start towards achieving the green turf that you will want next spring, bringing us full circle.
+- In the fall, apply Scotts winterizing fertilizer.
+Fertilizing lawns with this and similar products will not only prepare grass for winter but also give you a head start towards achieving the green turf that you will want next spring, bringing your grass full cycle.

 When applying fertilizer, follow the directions to the letter.
 These directions will tell you how much to apply, how often the fertilizer should be applied, and under what conditions it should be applied.

 The job is best done with a fertilizer spreader, such as a drop spreader.
 For best results, do not fill the applicator while the spreader is parked on the grass.
 If you do, you might get grass-burn.
 It is very easy to accidentally discharge too much while loading.
 Fill the applicator somewhere else, then wheel the spreader to the grass area.